Skip to main content

 How do I know what information I can trust?

-If you want to find out more about a diagnosis you have been given or if you are worries about a medical problem, consult your doctor.
-S/he will be able to give you advice about your condition and should be able to suggest sources of further information to help you find out more.
+If you want to find out more about a diagnosis you have been given or if you are worried about a medical problem, consult your doctor.
+They will be able to give you advice about your condition and should be able to suggest sources of further information.

-The number of health-related sites on the internet is growing rapidly.
+The number of online health-related sites is growing rapidly.
 Unfortunately, the levels of accuracy and clarity of the information provided can vary greatly.

 We have listed some national websites where you can find further information from reputable sources.
-However the College is not able to take responsibility for the accuracy of the information produced by other organisations.
+However, we are not able to take responsibility for the accuracy of the information produced by other organisations.

 Share this page: